 Accounts Payable is responsible for accurate and timely payment of all invoices for the University.
-This includes all payments on purchase orders, blanket purchase orders, check requests, travel advances and travel expense vouchers, petty cash, freight bills, and fellowship payments.
+This includes all payments on purchase orders, blanket purchase orders, check requests, travel advances and travel expense reports, petty cash, freight bills, and fellowship payments.

 Payment Policies and Procedures

 The following policies and procedures are guidelines for processing all expenditure documents through Accounts Payable.
 These guidelines apply to both purchase-order and non-purchase-order items and pertain to all University employees and departments, regardless of the index to be charged; the responsibility to observe them is that of both the employee and the department dean/director/chair who approves such expenditures.

 If you cannot find information that relates to your situation or if you need interpretative assistance, contact the General/Auxiliary Accounting area.

 Accounts Payable processes wire transfers and bank drafts when vendors require payment in foreign currency.